website design tips for startups

 If you are a small business about to build your website, our ‘Website Design Tips for Startups’ is just the article that you need to read.
 We have kept it quick and easy to read but brimming with essential website design tips.
 We hope that you find it useful.

 1. Domain name – Choose carefully.
 Make it short, snappy and easy to read.
 If it contains your business key phrase all the better but don’t overthink.
-As soon as you have thought of your domain name, don’t go any further before you type it into Google to see if it is taken.
+As soon as you have thought of your domain name, don’t go any further before typing it into Google to see if it is taken.
 Furthermore, check if it is similar to another domain name.
+You don’t want potential customers getting confused and going to the wrong website!
 Your domain name will cost you about £20 per year.
 Read our handy tips on choosing a domain name.

 2. Hosting – Choose a hosting company that is easy to use and has great customer support.
 Companies often offer a reduced rate if you pay up-front for a year.
 You should not be paying more than £8 -10 per month.
 TOP TIP – choose the domain name and hosting from the same company.
 Less logins to remember and just one company to deal with if you have any problems.
 I use, and I recommend my clients to use siteground for both as they are one of the best companies that I have found.
 Customer service is really important and I love the online chat support that SiteGround offers.